diamondIPP/proteus/doc/contribution_guide.rst

 *   Comment your code.
 Do *not* describe what the code does, but discuss your intentions and assumptions.
 What the code does can be figured out by reading the code itself; your intentions probably not.
-*   Non-trivial should describe their parameters using `doxygen-style
+*   Non-trivial functions should describe their parameters using `doxygen-style
     <http://doxygen.org>`_ comments.
 They should be placed in the
     headers and look like this: